 (c) So long as a state of emergency or state of preparedness exists, the Governor has and may exercise the following additional emergency powers:

-(a) To enforce all laws and rules relating to the provision of emergency services and to assume direct operational control of any or all emergency service forces and helpers in the state;
+(1) To enforce all laws and rules relating to the provision of emergency services and to assume direct operational control of any or all emergency service forces and helpers in the state;

-Note: WV Code updated with legislation passed through the 2013 1st Special Session
+Note: WV Code updated with legislation passed through the 2015 Regular Session